Graylog2/graylog2-server/UPGRADING.rst

 In 4.0 we introduce a new API endpoint to retrieve streams from the backend: '/streams/paginated' which allows to pass pagination parameters.
 We therefore mark '/streams' as deprecated.
-User who use this endpoint for scripting purpose should change their scripts to the format of the new endpoint, so they only need to to change the URL when '/streams/paginated' will become '/streams'.
+Users who use this endpoint for scripting purpose should change their scripts to the format of the new endpoint, so they only need to to change the URL when '/streams/paginated' will become '/streams'.